ComedicChimera/chai-lang.dev/content/guide/chapters/chapter3.md

     let z = 78, u = -12.56 * pi

+Variable names can be single letters as we have already seen or they can be full words or even combinations of words.
+However, there are some restrictions.

+1. Variable names cannot begin with numbers.
+2. Variable names can only contain letters (upper and lower), numbers, and underscores.
+3. A single underscore is not a valid variable name.
+4. A variable name may not be the same as a keyword.

+Here are some examples of valid variable names.

+    my_var
+    var123
+    YOUR_VARIABLE
+    eggMan
+    _i_like_pancakes__
+    a0b1x_12

+Although many kinds of variable names are allowed, the convention in Chai is to name variables using all lowercase letters and separate words with underscores.
+This is called *snake case*.
+Here are some examples:

+    token
+    app_name
+    password
+    count_of_items
+    length_of_dataset

+The [Style Guide](/docs/style-guide) has a more definitive list of standards for naming conventions.

 ## Assignment

 All variables in Chai are **mutable** meaning you can change their value after